-Twin flame theory clearly aligns with the concept of soulmates, but karmic relationships do not have this same affinity.
+Twin flame theory aligns with the concept of soulmates, but karmic relationships do not have this same affinity.

 However, there are some aspects of a soulmate connection in a karmic relationship.
-Even though defined by intensity and conflict, there can be a connection beneath all the drama that which gives the relationship a level of depth.
+Even though defined by intensity and conflict, there can be a connection beneath all the drama that gives the relationship a level of depth.

 Even though this soulmate relationship may be present, it’s naturally overridden by the natural volatility of the karmic connection.